What Is a Work Order? (And What to Include in One)

 • Location of the issue/asset: The specific location of the issue or asset requiring repairs helps technicians or team members quickly find where they need to complete the work.

-• Work processes or checklists: The work order includes any processes, checklists or standard operating procedures to guide the technician as they carry out the task.
+• Work processes or checklists: The work order includes any processes, checklists or standard operating procedures to guide the technician as they carry out their maintenance activities.

-• Time tracker: A time tracker tracks minutes, hours or days spent on the task’s steps to document a technician’s efficiency and plan for future maintenance.
+• Time tracker: A time tracker tracks minutes, hours or days spent on the task’s steps to document a technician’s efficiency and prep for future maintenance planning.

 • Priority status: Knowing whether a task has a high, medium or low priority level helps with scheduling and resource allocation.